Sweet potato cutlet, crispy, shallow-fried snack made with boiled sweet potatoes and simple spices. A great tea time snack.Jump to Recipe

 - 1 no medium sized sweet potato (about 250-300 grams)

-- ½ tsp coriander powder or 1 tsp red chili coriander powder (equal amounts of red chilies and coriander ground together)
+- ½ teaspoon coriander powder or 1 teaspoon red chili coriander powder (equal amounts of red chilies and coriander ground together)

 - handful of coriander leaves, chopped fine